 There are two basic types of IV sedation your dentist or oral surgeon may recommend for your child’s procedure.
 IV moderate sedation works quickly to put the patient under, and dentists can adjust the level of sedation as the procedure goes on.
 Deep sedation (or general anesthesia) causes patients to become fully unconscious, and they don’t wake up until the effects have completely worn off.

 There are also a few different ways to apply sedation.
-Oral sedation is usually ingested in pill form about an hour before the procedure.
 During inhaled minimal sedation, patients breathe nitrous oxide and oxygen through a mask placed over the nose.
-In both cases, patients are usually awake, but don’t experience fear or pain.
+Patients are usually awake, but don’t experience fear or pain.
 The exceptions to this are general anesthesia, which induces full unconsciousness, and sleep dentistry, which uses medication to knock the patient into a state of actual sleep.

 Your child will always be monitored throughout the sedation process.
 The technique used to monitor them will differ based on the level of sedation.
 Usually your dentist or oral surgeon will use some combination of a pulse oxymeter, capnographer and stethescope to make sure your child is doing okay.